Skip to content

 Possessing things consume us very quickly if we are not aware of their nature.

 Few years ago, I met a man at my family friend’s house.
-He said that he made one million dollars in five years going the extra mile in his business.
+He said that he made one million dollars in five years going the extra mile in his sales career.

-He said that he is very happy because he made that money after a long struggle in the medical equipment business as a sales representative.
+He said that he is very happy because he made that money after a long working hours compromising his health and family time in the medical equipment sale business as a sales representative.

-Few months ago, I met him again in one conference and he shared his mom’s undiagnosed health issue.
+Few months ago, I met him again in one meeting and he shared his mom’s undiagnosed health issue.
 He was very worried thinking about his mom’s health condition.

-I became familiar with him through our professional connection because I am also involved in the medical research area.
+I became familiar with him through our professional connection because I am also involved in the area of medical equipment research.

 Few days ago he called me and shared the good news that a doctor in Memorial Sloan Kettering Cancer Center in New York City identified his mother’s disease.

 But the doctor said it would cost upto one million dollars in total to cure the disease.
-His mom was suffering from a very abnormal cancer.
+His mom was suffering from a very abnormal cancer, small cell lung cancer.

 My friend said to me he was so happy that his mom would be alive.